bonn0062/github_welcome_wall/README.md

 ## Please be aware

 I absolutely reserve the right not to add anything that I think might send the wrong message or cause problems, and I will remove without hesitation anything that someone else feels sends the wrong message.
 If you think that there is a message on here that's negative and you would like it removed, all you have to do is reach out and let me know and I will take it down.
+I may also resize and/or relocate messages and images, etc. if and when it makes sense to do so.